holochain/clutter/README.md

 Serving holochain with DNA hash:QmZYxoxcqgCp6Xf6xVe8ptzPkmH8QMzxqp4r49QYpS2fEF on port:4141
 ```
 Then simply point your browser to http://localhost:4141 access the clutter UI.

-## Contribute
-Contributors to this project are expected to follow our [development protocols & practices](https://github.com/metacurrency/holochain/wiki/Development-Protocols).

 ### Tests
 To run all the stand alone tests: